vechain/vechain-docs/core-concepts/networks/testnet.md

 If you have testnet VET and need to convert some to testnet VTHO use [https://energy.outofgas.io/#/](https://energy.outofgas.io/#/)
 {% endhint %}

 **Community support:** A key to a blockchain network functioning lies in incentivisation.
 Stakeholders, miners or nodes, support consensus and get rewarded for their time.
-Although the rewards paid to these stakeholders in the testnet should mirror mainnet, the rewards are worthless in a finacial sense.
+Although the rewards paid to these stakeholders in the testnet should mirror mainnet, the rewards are worthless in a financial sense.
 Therefore, often the community support the maintenance of the testnet without directly receiving a reward.
 In the long run, the usability of a blockchain depends on having a well maintained testnet for builders.

 ## What can't I validate on testnet?